wjlucc/ANN_opencv_demo/README.md

 # ANN_opencv_demo
-ANN fot License plate recognition using opencv
+ANN for License plate recognition using opencv